tdg5/js4pm/README.md

-# Front-End Skills For PMs
+# JavaScript for Product Managers